kedro-org/kedro-viz/docs/run_status.md

 # Visualise pipeline execution with the Workflow view in Kedro-Viz

 Available from Kedro-Viz 12.0.0 onward, the Workflow view helps you visualise and debug your most recent kedro run.
-You’ll be able to clearly see which nodes succeeded, failed, or were skipped - all in one place.
+You’ll be able to see which nodes succeeded, failed, or were skipped - all in one place.

 ## Overview